hetida/hetida-designer/docs/structure.md

 ## Example JSON Structure for a Waterworks System

 To provide a more concrete understanding of how the structure package is used in a real-world scenario, below is an example of a JSON configuration for a waterworks system.
 This example illustrates how the different entities such as ThingNodes, Sources, and Sinks are structured and connected within the hierarchical data model.
 The structure represents a waterworks facility with various nodes, including plants and storage tanks, and the associated data sources and sinks that manage and monitor energy consumption and anomaly detection.

+**Note:** The JSON configuration contains German-language entries, reflecting terms commonly used in the context of waterworks and their operations.

 This JSON configuration provides a comprehensive example of how to model and manage a complex IoT-based system like a waterworks within the structure package.